docusign/code-examples-php/README.md

 [XAMPP Apache web server](https://www.apachefriends.org/download.html) can be configured to run the PHP launcher.

-1. Unzip the PHP [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) file or download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository into your C:/xampp/htdocs folder.
+1. Extract the Quickstart ZIP file or download or clone the code-examples-php repository into your `C:/xampp/htdocs` folder.

-1. Switch to the folder: `cd C:xampp/htdocs/<Quickstart_folder_name>` or `cd C:xampp/htdocs/code-examples-php`
+1. In your command-line environment, switch to the folder: `cd C:xampp/htdocs/<Quickstart_folder>` or `cd C:xampp/htdocs/code-examples-php`

-1. Run `composer install` to install the dependencies listed in the composer.json file.
+1. To install dependencies, run: `composer install`

 1. Run XAMPP as administrator.
 On the XAMPP Control Panel, to the left of Apache, select the red "X" to install Apache web server.